On this page we thought we would share some cool and unique things about Mark that some of you might not know:

 * Mark is actually an award-winning author and in the 8th grade won first place in the National Young Author's Conference for a horror book he wrote called "Satan's Revenge" which had two short stories in it; "Equinox" and "The Cat".
 The book won first place in the "Horror & Science Fiction" category and was on display at Princeton University.

-* Mark has written many books since then, including three books on American Indian artifacts and weapons; "The Mark Francis Collection of American Indian Art", "The Missouri War Axe: War Tomahawk of the Plains and Prairies" and even wrote a book once on the legendary Bigfoot monster called "Sasquatch Origins: An Evolutionary and Legendary History of Unknown Hominids in North America".
-His latest book "Rare American Indian Weapons" was published in March of 2018.
-He has begun work on two new books set for release in 2019: one on Florida's venomous snakes and the other about the Poe Brothers and their famous fight with a Wyandot Indian chief along the Ohio River in the late 1700's.
+* Mark has written many books since then, including four books on American Indian artifacts and weapons; "The Mark Francis Collection of American Indian Art", "The Missouri War Axe: War Tomahawk of the Plains and Prairies" and "Rare American Indian Weapons" Volumes 1 and 2.
+Future book projects include one on Florida's venomous snakes and the other about the Poe Brothers and their famous fight with a Wyandot Indian chief along the Ohio River in the late 1700's.

 * Speaking of American Indian history, Mark at one time had one of the largest collections of authentic tomahawks, war clubs, pipes, moccasins, knives and related artifacts in the world.
 He still maintains a respectable collection of material and is considered a leading authority on authentic American Indian weapons and consults for many auction gallery sales, museums and private collectors.
 He still regularly attends several artifact and relic shows around the country and occasionally has a booth at one or two of the shows.
 If you happen to see him out and about, please come up and say hello!